HFF-Git/VCPU-32/VCPU-32-Documentation/VCPU-32-Architecture-and-Instruction-Set.md

 #### Notes

-Using operand mode one will result in OR-ing a zero with general register "b", which is a copy of general register "b" to the general register "r".
+Using general register zero as one operand will result in OR-ing a zero with a general register, which is a copy of a register to general register "r".

 <!--------------------------------------------------------------------------------------------------------->